attaradev/alx-higher_level_programming-1/README.md

 # ALX HIGHER LEVEL PROGRAMMING

-These files in this repository are the lessons in higher level programming using the popular programming language, `Python.` These study of Python marked the second section of the one year intensive software engineering training for cohort 9.
+The files in this repository are the lessons in higher level programming using the popular programming language, `Python.` The study of Python marked the second section of the one year intensive software engineering training for cohort 9.

 ## What is Python